 Students are also eligible to receive academic letter jackets or patches for letter jackets that they have earned in other areas.
-Students must have completed all community service requirements and must meet 3 of the 6 following conditions:
+Students must have completed all community service requirements and must have met 3 of the 6 following conditions:

-- Made a 3 or better on an AP examination. - Received a 1st place in an individual or team academic competition. - Received a perfect score on a section of a standardized test such as EOC, ACT, or SAT. - Participated on at least two academic teams or at two academic competitions. - Made 1200 or higher on two combined SAT sections. - Made a 28 or higher on a section of the ACT.
+- Made a 3 or better on an AP examination. - Received a 1st place in an individual or team academic competition. - Received a perfect score on a section of a standardized test such as EOC, ACT, or SAT. - Participated on at least two academic teams or at two academic competitions. - Made 1200 or higher on the SAT or a 26 or higher composite score on the ACT.